artikblue/artikblue.github.io/_posts/2020-01-20-reversing-radare2-2.md

 │           0x080484fb      8b45f0         mov eax, dword [input]
 │           0x080484fe      85c0           test eax, eax
 ~~~
+So after the PRINTF call, some stack adjustment is done and then we see that the address of one of the variables we saw on top of the code is loaded into eax (one can name it something like "input" with afvn for pure logical reasons), then eax is pushed to the stack for being passed as a parameter (we can guess) to the SCANF function, a memory address is pushed to the stack as well, in this case we can see that this address contains the string ("please enter...:").
+If we move after the first breakpoint, we can inspect the registers and see how the address is loaded:
 ~~~
 [0x080484ed]> dr
 eax = 0xbfa9a688